publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule9015.md

 ### Rule 9015.
 Jury Trials

-    (a) __Applicability of Certain Federal Rules of Civil Procedure.
-Rules 38, 39, 47–49, and 51, F.R.Civ.P., and Rule 81(c) F.R.Civ.P. insofar as it applies to jury trials, apply in cases and proceedings, except that a demand made under Rule 38(b) F.R.Civ.P. shall be filed in accordance with Rule 5005.__
+    (a)  __Applicability of Certain Federal Rules of Civil Procedure__  __.__

+     Rules 38, 39, 47–49, and 51, F.R.Civ.P., and Rule 81(c) F.R.Civ.P. insofar as it applies to jury trials, apply in cases and proceedings, except that a demand made under Rule 38(b) F.R.Civ.P. shall be filed in accordance with Rule 5005.

-    (b) __Consent To Have Trial Conducted by Bankruptcy Judge.
-If the right to a jury trial applies, a timely demand has been filed pursuant to Rule 38(b) F.R.Civ.P., and the bankruptcy judge has been specially designated to conduct the jury trial, the parties may consent to have a jury trial conducted by a bankruptcy judge under 28 U.S.C. § 157(e) by jointly or separately filing a statement of consent within any applicable time limits specified by local rule.__
+    (b)  __Consent To Have Trial Conducted by Bankruptcy Judge__  __.__

+     If the right to a jury trial applies, a timely demand has been filed pursuant to Rule 38(b) F.R.Civ.P., and the bankruptcy judge has been specially designated to conduct the jury trial, the parties may consent to have a jury trial conducted by a bankruptcy judge under 28 U.S.C. § 157(e) by jointly or separately filing a statement of consent within any applicable time limits specified by local rule.

-    (c) __Applicability of Rule 50 F.__
+    (c)  __Applicability of Rule __  __50 F.R.Civ.P.__

-    R.Civ.P.
      Rule 50 F.R.Civ.P. applies in cases and proceedings, except that any renewed motion for judgment or request for a new trial shall be filed no later than 14 days after the entry of judgment.

 (Added Apr.
 11, 1997, eff.
 Dec.
 1, 1997; amended Mar.
 26, 2009, eff.
 Dec.
 1, 2009.)